Sunday, October 30, 2005

-I have discovered I'm more of a loner than I already knew.
-I am not getting my daily dose of hours alone and I am seeing, more than ever, how much my Alone Time keeps me sane.
-Not only sane, but normal.
-Not only normal, but downright content and happy and at peace.
+Not getting my daily dose of hours alone, I'm seeing how much my Alone Time keeps me sane.
+Normal.
+Not only normal, but downright contented, happy and at peace.

-My lack of Alone Time is showing up everywhere--it's like I am springing leaks over every part of my body.
+My lack of Alone Time shows up everywhere--it's like I am springing leaks over every part of my body.
 It's as though the real me is draining away.

 And I miss her.

-I hope I will never hear any of you again apologizing for needing or loving Alone Time.
+Please, never apologize for needing or loving Alone Time, ok?
 The need to apologize should, I think, lean more toward not spending enough time alone.
 Or feeling guilty about it.

-But whatever...
-For me, I will never again take my Alone Time for granted.
-No, I'll celebrate it and splash around in it then sit back and sip and savor it.
+But whatever.
+For me, I'll never again take my Alone Time for granted, but rather, celebrate, splash around in it, then sit back and sip and savor it.

 God makes us the way we are for a reason and if we'll just cooperate--just admit (and live like) He knows best and we know nothing-- it will all come together.